-If your boss was singling out only women or Latinos for the screaming treatment, that might constitute harassment.
-However, a boss who yells at everyone -- what you might call an "equal opportunity harasser" -- is not discriminating against a particular group.
+If your boss has been singling out only women or Latinos for the screaming treatment, that might constitute harassment.
+However, a boss who yells at everyone—what you might call an "equal opportunity harasser"—is not discriminating against a particular group.
 Being a jerk isn't against the law.
 Inappropriate workplace behavior crosses the line into harassment only if it is based on a protected trait.

 Of course, the fact that your boss's behavior might be legal doesn't mean it's appropriate.
 You might want to consider talking to your HR representative or a higher-level manager about your boss's conduct.